haixuanTao/Thermosensor/README.md

 - Then do this to get your password:

 ```
+sudo iptables -w -P FORWARD ACCEPT
 k get secret --namespace default grafana-wakaze -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
 ```

 - This will print like so:

 ```
-SKoOd6Lm3QISd9nfpyeTT9SfzjyOkwyZJ7ujaE6r
+GKEuKnsmQm4NcoleieTXgauKt6VQhkIoME6Gtnpk
 ```

-- Do an ssh port forwarding tp
+- Do an ingress forwarding with:

 ```
 k apply -f https://raw.githubusercontent.com/haixuanTao/Thermosensor/master/grafana-ingress.yaml
 ```

 - Try : raspberry.local on your browser and you should have a working Grafana 🍭🍭🍭

 ## Adding Prometheus DataSources